mrsingleton/jour71105/lessons/data/spreadsheets/02-transposing.md

 # Transpose
 When your dataset's column headers are tough to read because...
-a. there are lots of them
+- there are lots of them
-b. they're each pretty long
+- they're each pretty long
-c. they're overlapping
+- they're overlapping

 you can swap them vertically so that they appear as a list instead.